Wizbisy/Mcp/README.md

 Dependencies: Installed via setup.sh
 (includes: Node.js, Express, Ethers.js, TypeScript)

-📝 Submission Info
-This project is submitted for MCP Madness Dev Community Mission #2, due April 30, 2025.
-It meets all core and bonus requirements:

-✅ Open source on GitHub

-✅ Interacts with the Monad Testnet

-✅ Claude/Cursor compatible via MCP protocol

-✅ Executes chained actions (full-portfolio-overview)

-✅ One-line install with setup.sh

 👨‍💻 Author
 Built with 💙 by wizbisy for the MCP Madness challenge.